For more information, please call 304.691.1413

 - Pessimism offers neither comfort or support.
 Never say that “maybe it’s not meant to be.”
 Infertility is a medical condition, not a punishment.

 - The procedures the couple must undergo are very personal.
 Comments or jokes like “Make sure the doctor uses your sperm for insemination” can create additional anxiety and embarrassment for the couple and may dilute their trust in their medical team.

 - Don’t put an infertile friend in the awkward position of comforting you during your pregnancy by complaining about it.
 Choose a different friend or family member to share your pregnancy woes.

 - Most infertile couples have researched alternative methods for creating a family, and together with their physician, they will decide what options are best.
 Advocating for a particular option puts unnecessary pressure on the couple, who will choose a different path if and when they are ready.

-Be Supportive and Encouraging.
 Be sensitive to the pain, stress and emotional pressure of the loss and disappointment they may be facing.
 Listen, openly communicate your warmth and compassion, and ask how you can best support the couple during this time.